ersohnstyne/neverball-switchball-bundle-pack/docs/Essentials.md

 - Roof protection must installed to prevent leaving outside the gyrocopter after finished the level.
 - An ending route line like a file "template-depart.map" must be connected to the intersection.

-The model pattern looks like this:
+The entity decoration in the NetRadiant looks like this:

 ![template-airtransport-end](img/examples/airtransport-end.jpg)

 ### Optional features